-23. Complaints/Grievances on any of the principles (Principles 1 to 9) under the National Guidelines on Responsible Business Conduct: Stakeholder group from whom complaint is received Grievance Redressal Mechanism in Place (Yes/No) - Y 2022-2023 nt Financial Y 'ear FY 2021-2022 Previous Financial Year (If Yes, then provide web-link for grievance redress policy) complaints Number of complaints pending resolution at close of the year Remarks Number of complaints filed during the year Number of complaints pending resolution at close of the year Remarks Communities Yes 0 0 - 0 0 Investors (other than Shareholders) Yes 0 0 - 0 0 Shareholders Yes 10 0 - 10 0 Employees and Workers Yes 0 0 - 0 0 https://euro7000.co m/investor-relations/ Customers Yes 0 0 - 0 0 Value Chain Partners Yes 0 0 0 0 0 Other (please specify) - - - - - -
+23. Complaint ts/Grievance s on any of the principle es (Princip les 1 to 9) ui nder the Na tional Guidelines on

+Responsib le Business (Conduct:

+Stakeholder Grievance FY 2023-24 FY 20 22-23

+group from Redressal Current Financial Year Previous Fin nancial Year

+whom Mechanism

+complaint is in Place

+received (Yes/No)

+(If Yes, then Number of Number of Remarks Number of Number of Remarks

+provide complaints complaints complaints complaints

+web-link for filed during pending filed during . •

+grievance the year resolution the year resolution

+redress at close of at close of

+policy) the year the year

+Communities Yes 0 0 - 0 0

+Investors Yes 0 0 - 0 0

+(other than

+Shareholders)

+Shareholders Yes 10 0 1 10 0

+Employees Yes 0 0 - 0 0 https://euro7000.co

+and Workers m/investor-relations/

+Customers Yes 0 0 - 0 0

+Value Chain Yes 0 0 0 0 0

+Partners

+Other (please specify) - - - - - -

-24. Overview of the entity's material responsible business conduct issues Material responsible business conduct and sustainability issues pertaining to environmental and social matters that present a risk or an opportunity to your business, rationale for identifying the same, approach to adapt or mitigate the risk along-with its financial implications
+24. Overview of the entity's material responsible business conduct issues

+Material responsible business conduct and sustainability issues pertaining to environmental and social matters that present a risk or an opportunity to your business, rationale for identifying the same, approach to adapt or mitigate the risk along-with its financial implications

 S. No. Material issue identified Indicate whether risk or opportunity (R/O) Rationale for identifying the risk / opportunity In case of risk, approach to adapt or mitigate Financial implications of the risk or opportunity (Indicate positive or negative implications) 1 Corporate governance and risk management Opportunity To enhance corporate governance practices by establishing board-level priorities.
-The Company's directors oversee management activities to actively contribute to the enhancement of shareholder value. - Positive e : 079 9-29700574, 4002 26268, M: 942 7320474, Email : info@euro7000 .com, CIN: L24229GJ1993PLC 020879 2 Management of hazardous chemicals Risk Proper handling of hazardous chemicals is essential to reduce health and safety risks and lower environmental impacts.
+The Company's directors oversee management activities to actively contribute to the enhancement of shareholder value. - Positive

+2 Management of hazardous chemicals Risk Proper handling of hazardous chemicals is essential to reduce health and safety risks and lower environmental impacts.
 We understand the importance of reducing our carbon footprint and take our responsibility to the environment seriously.
 Our company is committed to implementing sustainable practices and continually strives to reduce energy consumption through the adoption of new technologies.
-U 3 Environment Opportunity The Circular Economy model of production and consumption emphasize and promote the reuse, refurbishment, and recycling of materials and products already in existence.
+J 3 Environment Opportunity The Circular Economy model of production and consumption emphasize and promote the reuse, refurbishment, and recycling of materials and products already in existence.
 Transition to circular economy can reduce the material consumption during the production.
 The Company has taken several initiatives to reduce the impact of GHG emissions by adopting measures on renewable energy sources, water reduction/conservation and waste reduction.
-The Company has established systems and processes to monitor emerging regulations, incidents, and to assess their applicability for compliance purposes.
-Negative 4 Plastic Packaging Risk The regulatory changes in Plastic Waste Management Rules requires- Reduce virgin plastic consumption by including recycled plastic in plastic packaging.
-Recycle &amp; Reuse the plastic packaging that is put into market.
+The Company has established systems and processes to monitor emerging regulations, incidents, and developments, and to assess their applicability for compliance purposes.
+Negative 4 Plastic Packaging Risk The regulatory changes in Plastic Waste Management Rules requires- • Reduce virgin plastic consumption by including recycled plastic in plastic packaging. • Recycle & Reuse the plastic packaging that is put into market.
 The Company is taking several initiatives including - To optimize the packaging and reduce virgin plastic usage.
 To utilize Post Consumer Recycled (PCR) plastics in packaging to promote circularity.
 To reuse rigid plastic packaging.
-Negative 5 Occupational health and safety Risk The Company's operation has inherent health and safety hazards.
+Negative 5 1.Oc&upational health and safety Risk The Company's operation has inherent health and safety hazards.
 Proper process safety management and controls are required to eliminate / minimise any potential health and safety hazards/ risks.
 The Company is committed to the Occupational Health & Safety of all across its value chain with a goal of 'Zero Harm'.
 Negative 6 Community development Opportunity The Company is a firm believer in the inclusion of the community in which it operates, thereby providing direct economic and social growth for all its stakeholders.
 Positive